nepathyaorg/network-programming/Assignments/unit1-assignment.md

 Example: While designing a mobile app, ensuring it works on both Android and iOS is a compatibility factor.

 ---
+### 3. Why do we really need network programming tools and platform?
+Explain some of them.

 Network programming tools and platforms help developers create applications that communicate over networks like the internet.
 They are essential for: